BuilderIO/framework-benchmarks/README.md

 Test each framework for it's performance, particularly common Lighthouse and CWV metrics as applications scale

+**Important**: This is not a measure of "is framework x better than y".
+There are many tradeoffs to weigh when choosing the best framework for you - such as DX, features, render speed, etc. These benchmarks only show a part of the picture

 ### Goals

 The goals for this project are to understand the performance tradeoffs of popular frameworks in real world-ish scenarios.
 We want to assume non trivial codebases and imperfect code and conditions, so to see how each framework holds up to real world scenarios and scale.